Pion condensation at rotation in magnetic field, electric and scalar potential wells: Complex scalar field placed in external fields in rotation frame

 In case of the uniform constant external magnetic field $\vec{H}^{\rm rot}=\vec{H}\parallel z$ and electric field $eA_0^{\rm rot}(r)=V(r)$ we have \be eA_\mu^{\rm fl}=(V(r)-eH\Omega r^2/2, eHy/2,-eH x/2,0)\,, \ee for $\vec{A}^{\rm \,rot}=\vec{A}=(-Hy/2, Hx/2, 0)$.
 In this case one should perform the replacement $-\vec{h}^2/(8\pi) +\vec{A}\,\vec{j}_{\rm ex}\to-H^2/(8\pi)$ in (\ref{L0i}).
 Equation of motion for the condensate field renders, cf. \cite{Zahed,Guo,Voskresensky:2023znr,Voskresensky:2024ivv},

 $\Delta_r=\partial_r^2 +{\partial_r}/{r}$.

 One should notice that solutions found in Refs. \cite{Zahed,Guo} are valid for description of the pion vacuum in the local flat frame in presence of the external uniform magnetic field only provided the uniform magnetic field is the approximate solution of Eq. (\ref{Meis}).
-As we shall argue below, it is so only for $H$ varying in the vicinity of the value $H_{c2}$, cf. Eq. (\ref{hc2}) below and Appendices A and B. Otherwise one should take into account the Meissner effect.
+As we shall argue below, it is so only for $H$ varying in the vicinity of the value $H_{c2}$, cf. Eq. (\ref{hc2}) below.
+Otherwise one should take into account the Meissner effect.